EnterpriseDB/tpa/docs/src/opensourcetpa.md

 a9LmI1X^uMOpPoEnLuRdL%L$oRQak3om
 ```

-Now, assuming you have a Postgresql client installed, you can then run:
+Assuming you have a Postgresql client installed, you can then run:

 ```
 psql --host 172.17.0.11 -U postgres